 Could a woman be so desperate to become a mother that she would murder her best friend in order to become a surrogate mother to her children?
-That is just one of the two options presented to us in made for TV movie "My Neighbor's Keeper" and it is an idea with potential.
-But whilst there is potential "My Neighbor's Keeper" is sadly a movie full of issues from shocking acting, through to less than subtle clues making this is a thriller which almost has you laughing.
+That is just one of the two options presented to us in the made for TV movie "My Neighbor's Keeper" and it is an idea with potential.
+But whilst there is potential "My Neighbor's Keeper" is sadly a movie full of issues from shocking acting through to less than subtle clues making this is a thriller which almost has you laughing.
 Having said that it is by no means utterly terrible, in fact some of the ideas are not bad but those ideas are just minor moments in what ends up a routine and faulty thriller.

 The first thing which hits you about "My Neighbor's Keeper" is that it feels lifeless.
 From routine camera work to the actors, all the actors, reciting their lines with no real emotion it all feels a bit too factory line.
-It also doesn't help that it seems to take forever to get to the actual main story which starts with Kate Powell learning that she can't have children, then we discover their neighbour Mike is living above his means and then we get the murder of Ann.
+It also doesn't help that it seems to take forever to get to the real story which starts with Kate learning that she can't have children, then we discover their neighbour Mike is living above his means and then we get the murder of Ann.